liferay/liferay-docs/discover/deployment/articles/03-configuring-liferay/03-liferay-portal-clustering/01-point-all-nodes-to-the-same-liferay-portal-database.markdown

-# Point all Nodes to the Same @Product@ Database
+# Point all Nodes to the Same @Product@ Database [](id=point-all-nodes-to-the-same-product-database)

 @product@ allows you to use two different data sources for reading and writing.
 This enables you to split your database infrastructure into two sets: one optimized for reading and one optimized for writing.
-Since all @product@'s supported databases support replication, you can use your database vendor's replication mechanism to keep the database nodes in sync.
+Since all supported databases support replication, use your database vendor's replication mechanism to keep the database nodes in sync.

+Set up the databases for replication now.

-Enabling a read-writer database is simple.
-In your `portal-ext.properties` file:
+Then enable a read-writer database in your `portal-ext.properties` file:

 1. Set the default database connection pool provider to `dbcp`, `tomcat`, or `c3po`.
 Note, provider HikariCP does not support read/write splitting.